ASHT recognizes members and hand therapy supporters through the following awards, presented at the Annual Meeting:

 - Outstanding research

 The nominee must have shared this information through publications and speaking presentations.
 Nominees must be an Active member in good standing of ASHT for at least five years.
 The honorary lecture is announced at the Annual Meeting and given at the following year’s meeting.
+The award includes a $1,000 honorarium.

 The Paul Brand Award recognizes individuals who have exemplified humanitarianism in their work as a hand therapist in addition to providing clinical and professional excellence in several facets of practice.
 The candidate for this award is one who strives for the advancement of hand therapy, which may include underserved areas nationally and/or internationally.